-In 2019, the University joined the University Climate Change Coalition (UC3) – a group of 20 leading North American research universities (including University of California, University of Colorado, Boulder, Univeristy of Michigan and others) that have committed to mobilizing their resources and expertise to accelerate local and regional climate action in partnership with businesses, cities and states, foundations, and other organizations.
+In 2019, the university joined the University Climate Change Coalition (UC3) – a group of 20 leading North American research universities (including University of California, University of Colorado, Boulder, University of Michigan and others) that have committed to mobilizing their resources and expertise to accelerate local and regional climate action in partnership with businesses, cities and states, foundations, and other organizations.

 Healthier Campus Initiative